-In 1859 Charles Darwin published his famous On the origin of species, and a new era in European racial theory followed.
+With the 1859 publication of Charles Darwin’s famous On the origin of species, a new era in European racial theory began.
 Darwinism, the theory of evolution through the selection of favourable variations by the ‘struggle’ for existence, was not in itself racist.
 Animals competed peacefully for food with members of their own group.
 Those with peculiarities suited to particular environments, such as longer necks among proto-giraffes, got more food and therefore had more offspring.
 Their offspring tended to have long necks too, those with the longest ate more and bred more, and so over many generations the full giraffe species originated.
 Social Darwinism misinterpreted Darwin’s competition within groups to mean conflict between groups, and saw the struggle between races as the engine of human progress.

-Origin of species did not in fact deal with human evolution and Darwin himself did not directly engage with it until 1871, in his Descent of man.
+Origin of species did not in fact deal with human evolution, which Darwin himself did not directly engage with until 1871, in his Descent of man.
 The issue was sensitive because the theory of evolution implied that humans were descended from apes.
 In the racialist context of the times, however, people were quick to deduce Social Darwinism from Darwinism proper.

 In 1863, nine months after reading On the origin of species, the settler-soldier Arthur Atkinson wrote, ‘I find one lies in wait to shoot Maoris without any approach to an angry feeling – it is a sort of scientific duty’.1

-Social Darwinism built on earlier ideas of ‘fatal impact’, whereby inferior races melted away as a result of European contact.
+Social Darwinism built on earlier ideas of ‘fatal impact’, whereby inferior races melted away as a result of contact with Europeans.
 In the 1830s, after extensive travels in northern New Zealand, English visitor Edward Markham wrote:

 It seems to me that the same causes that depopulated the Indian Tribes are doing the same all over the World.
 In New Zealand the same as in Canada or North America, And in Southern Africa the Hottentots are a decreasing people and by all accounts the Islands of the South Seas are the same.
 Rum, Blankets, Muskets, Tobacco and Diseases have been the great destroyers; but my belief is the Almighty intended it should be so or it would not have been allowed, Out of Evil comes Good.2